ubports/autopilot/docs/faq/faq.rst

 =============================================================================

 A. objectName is a QString property of QObject which defaults to QString().
-QString is UTF-16 representation and because it uses the other qt list optimisations it usually allocates twice the space it needs.
-OTOH it also uses impleicit sharing etc. Those properties makes the used memory not straight forward to predict.
+QString is UTF-16 representation and because it uses some general purpose optimisations it usually allocates twice the space it needs to be able to grow fast.
+OTOH it also uses implicit sharing with copy-on-write and other similar tricks to increase performance again.
+Those properties makes the used memory not straight forward to predict.
 For example copying an object with an objectName, shares the memory between both as long as they are not changed.

 When measuring memory consumption, things like memory alignment come into play.
 Due to the fact that QML is interpreted by a JavaScript engine, we are working in levels where lots of abstraction layers are in between the code and the hardware and we have no chance to exactly measure consumption of a single objectName property.
 Therefore the taken approach is to measure lots of items and calculate the average consumption.